mdev88/Diaspora-Native-WebApp/README.md

 ### Native...?
 Webapp...?
 It's "native" because it's developed in Java + the Android SDK (Android Studio), not a hybrid framework like React or Flutter.
-It's a webapp because it uses the Diaspora mobile web interface (it doesn't use an API)
+It's a webapp because it uses the Diaspora mobile web interface (it doesn't use an API, because it doesn't exist yet)

 ### Why a webapp is better than just using the mobile site on a browser?
 Basically it provides better integration with the system, customized interface and functions, and a nice little icon that takes you directly to your favorite social network :)